 Range 2 is the most common.

-API Drill Pipe Specifications (specs) is generally described 6 items.
-For example, a 5″ drill pipe can be described as 5″, #19.5, E, XH, NC50, Premium.
-Now let’s understand what is the main items that describe any drill pipe :
+API Drill Pipe Specifications (specs) are generally described as six items.
+For example, a 5″ drill pipe is 5″, #19.5, E, XH, NC50, Premium.
+Now let’s understand what are the main items that describe any drill pipe :

 - Tube OD

 - Pipe grade

 |tube OD||Nominal Weight||Minimum Yield strength||Upset Tool Joint||Connection thread||Drill Pipe Classification (wear)l|

 Each description item is explained in more detail below.

 Which is simply the plain end (tube) outside diameter.